PersephonyAPI/Node-Movie-Quotes/README.md

 ## Setting up the Movie Quote Application locally

 1. Clone or download this repo locally.
+To further understand the processes in this application, additional reading can be found in the Getting Started Tutorial.
 2. Install the node packages necessary using command:

    ```bash